yiisoft/yii2/framework/UPGRADE.md

 Upgrade from Yii 2.0.52
 -----------------------
-* There was a bug when loading fixtures, it would not reset the table sequences.
-If you used a work-around or if you depended on this beehaviur, you are advised to review your code.
+* There was a bug when loading fixtures into PostgreSQL database, the table sequences were not reset.
+If you used a work-around or if you depended on this behavior, you are advised to review your code.

 Upgrade from Yii 2.0.51
 -----------------------